tckmn/tockman/pre/blog/botc-demons.md

 <!-- or <a href='#script' id='scriptret'>appendix B: what would the script be</a>, -->
 <!-- or <a href='#townroles' id='townrolesret'>appendix C: what if town had roles</a>.) -->

+We'll assume that demons can secretly communicate at any time, so they can perfectly coordinate any strategy and won't accidentally target the same townsfolk.

 Anyway,
 what's a sensible guess for what might be fair?
 I dunno, how about, say, 2 demons, 8 town.